hella753/ai_quiz_generator/README.md

 ### Serializers
 Django Rest Framework serializers are used for converting model instances into JSON format and vice versa.

-- **AnswerSerializer**: Serializes answer data for CRUD operations.
-- **QuestionSerializer**: Serializes question data for CRUD operations.
-- **QuizSerializer**: Serializes quiz data for CRUD operations.
-- **InputSerializer**: Serializes input data for quiz generating.
-- **AnswerCheckerSerializer**: Serializes input data for checking answers.
-- **UserAnswerCheckerSerializer**: Serializes output data for checking and creating answers.
-- **RegistrationSerializer**: Serializes input data for user registration.
-- **UserAnswerSerializer/UserQuestionSerializer/UserQuizSerializer**: Serializes data for personal account viewset.
-- **QuizScoreSerializer**: Serializes data for quiz score.
-- **QuizForCreatorSerializer**: Serializes data for quiz creator viewset.
-- **CreatedQuizeDeatilSerializer**: Serializes data for quiz creator detail viewset.
-- **QuizAnalysisSerializer**: Serializes data for quiz analysis.
-- **HardestQuestionSerializer**: Serializes data for hardest question.
+- **User app**: Contains serializers for User Creation, User Password Change, User Password Reset, Quiz Score and Analysis.
+- **Quiz app**: Contains serializers for Quiz Creation, Quiz Update, Quiz Retrieve and Listing, Answer Checking, UserAnswer Creation.

-### ViewSets
+### ViewSets and Views
-Django Rest Framework viewsets are used for handling CRUD operations for models.
+Django Rest Framework Views and ViewSets are used for handling CRUD operations for models.

-- **QuizViewSet**: Generates Quiz and handles CRUD operations.
+- **QuizViewSet**: Generates Quiz with AI and handles CRUD operations with the help of `QuizCreator` and `QuizUpdater`.
-- **AnswerCheckerViewSet**: Checks answers with AI and creates UserAnswer objects.
+- **AnswerCheckerViewSet**: Checks answers with AI and creates UserAnswer objects with Total Score.
 - **CreateUserViewSet**: Registers a new user.
 - **TakenQuizViewSet**: Lists all quizzes user took.
-- **CreatedQuizViewSet**: Lists all quizzes user created with statistics.
+- **CreatedQuizViewSet**: Lists all quizzes users created with statistics.
+- **ChangePasswordView**: Changes user password.
+- **RequestPasswordResetView**: Sends an email with a link to reset the password.
+- **ResetPasswordView**: Resets the user password.

 ### Permissions